chazlarson/Plex-Meta-Manager-Wiki/metadata/dynamic.md

 Each dynamic collection must have a mapping name (just like standard collections), which is also attached to the collection as a label to mark it as having been created by this dynamic collection.

-By default, the collections generated will be named for the thing being used to create them; things like genres, countries or actors.
-This default naming can be modified; there are examples of this further down.

-The below example will create a collection for every TMDb Collection associated with items in the library.
+This example will create a collection for every TMDb Collection associated with items in the library.

 ```yaml
 dynamic_collections: